What Does A Buy Nothing Community Look Like?

 — Safety – In smaller, less anonymous spaces, regarding issues of risk and safety, it is much easier to spot suspicious behavior.

-Still looking for more info on just what makes a Buy Nothing group unique?
+Still looking for more info on just what makes a Buy Nothing gift economy unique?
 Check out our Fine Print (our rules and guidelines.)
 And, if that just feels like too much reading, Jamie Carbaugh has created a nifty video version of it that’s easy and fun to watch.
 Thanks Jamie!

 Buy Nothing groups are less about stuff and more about community.
 If there isn’t one in your community and you’d like to work with us to start one, contact us and we’ll get you started!